Maximum principle for optimal control of stochastic evolution equations with recursive utilities: Appendix

 \end{proposition}

-\begin{proof} [Proof of Theorem \ref{Myito2-12}]The proof is divided into three steps.
-We shall also see from the proof that the bound on $\mathbb{E}[|\sigma (t)|^{\alpha}]$ can be chosen to be independent of $t$, then we only need to give the estimate of $\mathbb{E}[|\sigma(t)|^{\alpha}]$ for any fixed $t,$ so as to simply the notations.
+\begin{proof} [Proof of Theorem \ref{Myito2-12}]The proof is divided into the following three steps.
+Moreover, we only need to give the estimate of $\mathbb{E} [|\sigma(t)|^{\alpha}]$ for any given $t$, since this bound can be chosen to be independent of $t$ according to the latter proof.

 \textit{Step 1: an auxiliary approximation result.} By the following Lemma \ref{Myle4-1}, we have

 with

 Noting that $\lambda=\lambda_{1}\cdot\lambda_{1},$ then